-During the third quarter of fiscal 2022, we determined, as a result of lower share prices and the continued adverse impacts of rising costs and additional expenses to prevent supply chain disruptions, that we had a triggering event that necessitated a goodwill impairment test.
-In the third quarter, we performed a goodwill impairment test on our Retail and Wholesale Products Group and Business to Business Products Group reporting units and determined that the carrying value of our Retail and Wholesale Products Group reporting unit was higher than its fair value.
-As a result, we recorded goodwill impairment of \$5,644,000, which left no remaining goodwill in the Retail and Wholesale Products Group reporting unit.
-We performed our annual impairment testing in the fourth quarter of fiscal years 2022 and 2021.
-There was no additional impairment required based on our analysis for the fourth quarter of fiscal year 2022.
-We will continue to consider the need to re-perform impairment testing throughout the year when circumstances such as unexpected adverse economic factors, unanticipated technological changes, competitive activities and acts by governments and courts indicate that an asset may become impaired.
-In addition, although we have not identified any triggering events relating to goodwill or our intangibles, the ultimate effects of COVID-19 could change this assessment in the future, as outlined under Item 1A, Risk Factors, discussed above.
+During fiscal year 2022, we determined, as a result of lower share prices and the continued adverse impacts of rising costs and additional expenses to prevent supply chain disruptions, that we had a triggering event that necessitated a goodwill impairment test.
+As a result, it was determined that the carrying value of our Retail and Wholesale Products Group reporting unit was higher than its fair value and recognized a goodwill impairment of \$5.6 million, which left no remaining goodwill in the Retail and Wholesale Products Group reporting unit.
+No impairment was recognized for the Business to Business operating segment in fiscal year 2022.